 GASB 34 requires school districts to maintain records of annual depreciation expense and the accumulation of depreciation expense over time.
 The net increase in accumulated depreciation expense is a reduction in the net position.

 Bonded Debt

-For the fiscal year ended June 30, 2016, the District's bonded debt increased by \$13.5 million as a result of repayment of bonded debt issued in prior years and the issuance of the 2016 building and site bond.
+For the fiscal year ended June 30, 2017, the District's bonded debt decreased by \$2.1 million as a result of repayment of bonded debt issued in prior years.

 Accumulated Compensated Absences and Termination Benefits